manas15khanna/amity/README.txt

 50. 2D array
 51. Printing an array of 2D array
 52. Taking input from user in 2D array

-Seperate odd and even from array
+53. Seperate odd and even from array
-Sort array in decending order
+54. Sort array in decending order
-Delete desired position from array
+55. Delete desired position from array
+56. WAP string palindrome without function
+57. Find the total number of alphabets,digits and special characters
+58. Convert lower case string to upper case